 (3) This blog post helps people to understand meditation practice by seeing it as similar to the habit of physical exercise and working out, which is something that more people are more familiar with and able to understand.

 (4) If you plan to start an actual personal practice soon, then I recommend reading this post about what time of day to sit, and for how long.
+(Two shorter pieces that cover the same topics: what time of day, for how long).

 (5) This post has suggestions for taking a healthy, comfortable posture when meditating in a chair.
+And this short post is about sitting cross legged on a cushion.

 (6) This post has helpful tips for what to do when feeling sleepy while meditating.